deanosmith/deanosmith/README.md

 # Dean M. Smith

-**Data Engineer · Copenhagen · Builder of practical tools**
+**Data Platform Engineer** · _Copenhagen - Denmark_

-I am a **Data Platform Engineer** based in **Copenhagen - Denmark**.
+I build and maintain **data infrastructure and processing systems**, and lightweight personal productivity web apps.
-I build and maintain data processing systems, data infrastructure and lightweight personal productivity web apps.
-My work usually sits at the intersection of data engineering, clean interfaces, API integrations, and AI-assisted development.
+<br>My work usually sits at the intersection of data engineering, API integrations, and clean intuitive interfaces... _if I can help_.

 ---